 It turns out that the DG Method possesses enough flexibility to incorporate the CGM, FDM and FVM by imposing a set of restrictions.
 A summary of the results presented in this section on how the schemes compare overall is given in Table \ref{tab:schemes-comparison}.

 This framework is not only of theoretical use.
 Rather, such a common formulation also enables us to combine these schemes arbitrarily to solve larger problems.
-As each individual scheme possesses strengths and means to gain computational efficiency, this is an important result since it enables efficient mixed discretisations of multiphysics problems.
-Establishing a pracitcal method to achieve exactly this will be the content of the next section.
+As each scheme possesses strengths and means to gain computational efficiency, this is an important result since it enables efficiently mixed discretizations of multiphysics problems.
+Establishing a practical method to achieve exactly this will be the content of the next section.

-Before concluding the discussion on relating above numerical schemes, we add an important remark.
+Before concluding the discussion on relating the above numerical schemes, we add an important remark.
 There do exist several extensions to these methods that in general do not fit into the framework that has been established.
-We will list a few examples for sake of illustration.
+We will list a few examples for the sake of illustration.

-There do exist formulations of the FDM that can capture domains with less regularity, see for example \cite{fornbergGenerationFiniteDifference1988,visbalUseHigherOrderFiniteDifference2002,zhangThreedimensionalElasticWave2012}.
-One can also find alternative discretisation methods based on FDM in the literature that encompass the notion of missing structure in grids more naturally, such as understanding vertices as centroids of voronoi cells \cite{sukumarVoronoiCellFinite2003}
+There do exist formulations of the FDM that can capture domains with less regularity, see for example \cite{fornbergGenerationFiniteDifference1988,visbalUseHigherOrderFiniteDifference2002,zhangThreedimensionalElasticWave2012,perroneGeneralFiniteDifference1975}.
+One can also find alternative discretization methods based on FDM in the literature that encompass the notion of missing structure in grids more naturally, such as understanding vertices as centroids of Voronoi cells \cite{sukumarVoronoiCellFinite2003}

-As mentioned previously, there exist various formulations of the FVM that extend far beyond the original restriction of being first order accurate.
+As mentioned previously, there exist various formulations of the FVM that extend far beyond the original restriction of being first-order accurate.
 The cell-averaged flux is then determined in terms of reconstructing polynomials that in theory can be of arbitrary order.
-Such approaches per se do not fit well into the above given DG scheme, but do however achieve similar results.
+Such approaches per se do not fit well into the above given DG scheme but do however achieve similar results.